Fire Administration

 Max Breese

-With 27 ½ years of service in the Waco Fire Department, Interim Deputy Chief Max Breese has been a leader in firefighter training, leadership development, and hazardous materials response.
+Deputy Chief Breese joined the Waco Fire Department in 1997, beginning his career in the fire service.
+Deputy Chief Max Breese has been a leader in firefighter training, leadership development, and hazardous materials response.
 His dedication to mentoring personnel, enhancing emergency response procedures, and advancing fire service education has shaped the department’s operational effectiveness.
 A passionate instructor and fire officer, he established WFD’s Officer Candidate School, implemented a Professional Development Plan, and led hazmat decontamination improvements, ensuring safer and more efficient practices for the department.

 Contact Interim Deputy Chief Breese